-These cardboard sign boards announce special promotions and sales.
+Price Alert Pop-Ups - These cardboard signboards announce special promotions and sales.
 The best part?
 You can place them anywhere in the store (as long as you have permission), to reach shoppers who might not already be looking for your brand on the shelf.

-Not all stores will allow you to hang signs from the ceiling, but doing so can not only shout out your brand's name, but can direct shoppers to your aisle.
+Ceiling Hangers - Not all stores will allow you to hang signs from the ceiling, but doing so can not only shout out your brand's name but can direct shoppers to your aisle.

-Putting signs in the windows can give your brand an edge by putting your name in the shoppers' mind before they even reach the shelf.
+Window Banners - Putting signs in the windows can give your brand an edge by putting your name in the shoppers' minds before they even reach the shelf.